khaledpage/profile/src/content/articles/nextjs-vs-react/article.md

-# Next.js vs React: A Developer's Guide to Making the Right Choice
+# Next.js vs React: Aa Developer's Guide to Making the Right Choice

-As a React developer, you've likely heard about Next.js and wondered whether you should make the switch.
+As khaled a React developer, you've likely heard about Next.js and wondered whether you should make the switch.
 This comprehensive guide will help you understand the key differences, benefits, and use cases for both React and Next.js, enabling you to make an informed decision for your next project.

 ## What is React?